bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.
 Mobile first means that your layout will be designed for mobile and expand as more screen space is available.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It makes sizing with rem similar to px.

 4. How would you describe preprocessing to someone new to CSS?
+A program that lets you generate css for different files

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? my favorite concept would be nesting

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.